 February Gets Cold, Kinda

 Yes, the weather is perfect all month, but you might want to consider going inside for at least one day for the Seminole Tribe of Florida’s Tribal Fair and Pow Wow.
 This annual celebration of Native American arts and culture takes place at Seminole Hard Rock Live.
 At a traditional Native American Pow Wow, tribes come together to dance, sing and make new friends.
-You’ll experience all that, plus enjoy alligator wrestling, wildlife shows, a drumming competition, authentic fare and arts and crafts.
+You’ll experience all that, plus enjoy alligator wrestling, wildlife shows, a drumming competition, authentic fare and arts, and crafts.
 Consider booking a room now at the new Hard Rock hotel, the “guitar hotel.”
-The first of its kind, this 450-foot tall architectural masterpiece and surrounding amenities is a vacation in itself.
+The first of its kind, this 450-foot tall architectural masterpiece, and surrounding amenities is a vacation in itself.

 Of course, the biggest thing to hit these South Florida shores in February is the 2020 Super Bowl at Hard Rock Stadium.
-With its recent $500 million renovation complete, the retractable roof, or canopy, allows fans to cheer on their teams under a brilliant night sky.
+With its recent $500 million renovation project complete, the retractable roof, or canopy, allows fans to cheer on their teams under a brilliant night sky.
 If you’re planning a visit for the big game, check out what to do while you’re here for the Super Bowl.

-Spring Break is More than College Kids (For more on that, click here)
+Spring Break is More than College Kids

-From March to May, the temperatures in Fort Lauderdale hover in the high 70s and low 80s.
+From March to May, the temperatures in Greater Fort Lauderdale hover in the high 70s and low 80s.
 Up north you’re probably dealing with one or two final snowfalls of the season but here, you’re sitting pretty while you enjoy a breezy alfresco lunch on the water.

 Green takes over the streets of downtown Fort Lauderdale during the free St. Patrick's Day Parade and Festival.
 The day is filled with live music and entertainment, a kids zone, exhibitors, games and contests, and Irish cuisine.
 Your inner leprechaun will feel like a kid again in the Leprechaun Leap Family Fun Run.
 Watch the parade as it travels down world-famous Las Olas Boulevard with floats, marching bands, pipes and drum corps, and lots of green beads and candy.

 Take an eco-break from all that vacationing and volunteer at a Broward County Waterway Cleanup presented by the Marine Industry Association of South Florida.
 You’ll feel good about helping haul away some of the 15 tons of trash.
 You can choose from locations on the beaches or waterways.
-Afterward, enjoy the Trash Bash that features food, drinks, raffle prizes and live music.
+Afterward, enjoy the Trash Bash that features food, drinks, raffle prizes, and live music.
 See?
 Back to vacation mode already.

 Fleet Week Port Everglades takes place in May and honors visiting Sailors, Marines and Coast Guardsmen.
 America’s finest attend a variety of functions and participate in community events throughout the week, while public tours are given on the visiting ships.
-Past vessels have included a nuclear submarine, destroyer, guided missile cruiser and U.S. Coast Guard cutters.
+Past vessels have included a nuclear submarine, destroyer, guided-missile cruiser, and U.S. Coast Guard cutters.
 Amazing how you can be standing on the massive deck of a Navy destroyer under the warm May sun and still get chills.
 Make reservations way in advance, tours fill up fast.

 Buy your tickets now for 2020’s Fort Lauderdale Air Show, May 2 & 3.
 Elite fighter jets and military-grade seaplanes will once again thunder overhead for a thrilling performance of high-flying stunts.
 The United States Air Force Thunderbirds will return to close out both days in an epic show in the sky.
-The event is free to attend, but if you want to score a spot on the beach in the “drop zone” — the aerial 50 yard line — tickets are required.
+The event is free to attend, but if you want to score a spot on the beach in the “drop zone” — the aerial 50-yard line — tickets are required.

 Book a room at one of the host hotels and stay the weekend if you can.
 They line Fort Lauderdale beach so you get great views of the action and your best chance of meeting some of the pilots.
-Sonesta Fort Lauderdale, Atlantic Hotel & Spa, Conrad Fort Lauderdale Beach, Pelican Grand Beach Resort, The Ritz-Carlton, Fort Lauderdale, Bahia Mar, Hilton Fort Lauderdale Marina and Fort Lauderdale Marriott Harbor Beach Resort & Spa.
+Sonesta Fort Lauderdale, Atlantic Hotel & Spa, Conrad Fort Lauderdale Beach, Pelican Grand Beach Resort, The Ritz-Carlton, Fort Lauderdale, Bahia Mar, Hilton Fort Lauderdale Marina, and Fort Lauderdale Marriott Harbor Beach Resort & Spa.